All Episodes

 He knows the problems of lifting mass against gravity and assembling it with precision.

-So it was that history that led him, step by step, and in his book, The Orion Mystery,
+So it was that history that led him step by step, and in his book, The Orion Mystery, he really lays out a wonderful detective story where he came to this flash of insight one night that the pyramids not only were left by a predecessor civilization before our own,

-but that they are laid out on the plateau in a striking geometry that mimics, that mirrors
+but that they are laid out on the plateau in a striking geometry that mimics, that mirrors the geometry of a stunningly brilliant constellation seen overhead in the desert skies over Egypt in the winter, i.e.

 The most brilliant and visible of all the constellations in the sky.

-It looks like a huge rectangle, With four bright stars at each of the corners, and in the middle, going diagonal, there are three bright stars called the Belt of Orion, that are slightly offset.
+It looks like a huge rectangle with four bright stars at each of the corners, and in the middle, going diagonal, there are three bright stars called the belt of Orion that are slightly offset.

-They're not exactly aligned, they're offset.
+They're not exactly in the line, they're offset.

 The last one is kind of up and to the left from where the other two are aligned.

-And when he was shown Orion in the desert skies one night by a friend, and he tells a story in his book, the pattern that he had seen in the architectural plans of the Giza Plateau suddenly fitted over it, and he realized That what the Egyptians or whoever built them before the Egyptians had been doing was basically mimicking the belt stars of Orion thousands of years before the Egyptians themselves could possibly have built the pyramids to conform to that constellation.
+And when he was shown Orion in the desert skies one night by a friend, and he tells a story in his book, the pattern that he had seen in the architectural plans of the Giza Plateau suddenly fitted over it, and he realized that what the Egyptians or whoever built them before the Egyptians had been doing was basically mimicking the belt stars of Orion thousands of years before the Egyptians themselves could possibly have built the pyramids to conform to that constellation.

 And he and I have some specific differences.

-Robert thinks it only goes back to 10-5.
+Robert thinks it only goes back to 10.5.

 There is another rogue Egyptologist out in Los Angeles named Larry Hunter who has provided me with evidence that indicates very strongly that in fact this ground plan may be hundreds of thousands of years old.

-And this has to do with the placement of some very eroded pyramids that Baval, I believe, and Hunter believes, has misidentified With key outlying stars in the constellation of Orion, which if those are not the stars that Robert thinks they are, but the stars that Larry thinks they are, it means that the proper motion, the actual drift of stars through space and time over an immense period of time, as we look at them from the Earth, would have moved them to their current positions from where they used to be, and so the configuration
+And this has to do with the placement of some very eroded pyramids that Baval, I believe, and Hunter believes, has misidentified with key outlying stars in the constellation of Orion, which if those are not the stars that Robert thinks they are, but the stars that Larry thinks they are,

 Richard, see if this strikes home for you.